 A native of Michigan, Melissa Bisbee Orme graduated from the School of Architecture and Design at The University of Michigan where she majored in painting and earned a BS in Design.
 She has worked as an art teacher; a painter in oil, watercolor and acrylic; and also as a printmaker.

-In the 1980's, she began painting exclusively with watercolor and ultimately transitioned to acrylic.
+In the 1980's, she began painting exclusively with watercolor and in the last three years has enthusiastically transitioned to acrylic.

 ” For me, painting is a projection of the spirit and my inner visual language.